 I. Lack of Alternatives

-Therefore, being a specialist designer may result into a relatively shorter business relationship with your clients.
+Therefore, being a specialist designer may result in a relatively shorter business relationship with your clients.

 II.
 Much Outsourcing